-- C. Tier III Employees: The City agrees to provide a Medical Allowance to Members hired on or after July 1, 2000, but before January 1, 2013 who do not qualify for the designation of a Classic CalPERS member to be used for the purpose of purchasing mandatory health coverage offered through PEMHCA for the Member and his or her eligible dependents.
-Effective the first full pay period following March 21, 2018, the Medical Allowance shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the monthly premiumfollowing amounts, as applicable: - (1) \$601.42 per month for the second highest PERS family plan at the PERS-designated classificationMembers electing Employee only coverage; - (2) \$1,202.83 per month for Riverside County (currently the "Other Southern California Counties" rate).
-Members electing Employee plus one dependent coverage; or

-(3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.
+- C. Tier III Employees: The City agrees to provide a Medical Allowance to Members hired on or after January 1, 2013 who do not qualify for the designation of a Classic CalPERS member to be used for the purpose of purchasing mandatory health coverage offered through PEMHCA for the Member and his or her eligible dependents.
+Effective the first full pay period following March 21, 2018, the Medical Allowance shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the following amounts, as applicable: - (1) \$601.42 per month for Members electing Employee only coverage; - (2) \$1,202.83 per month for Members electing Employee plus one dependent coverage; or - (3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.

 The Medical Allowance will be made available through the Cafeteria Plan.
-The excess of

-Subject to the limitations set forth below, the Medical Allowance remaining after purchase of mandatory health coverage under PEMHCADifference, if any, may be allocated toward the purchase of other Cafeteria Plan benefits or may be taken as a taxable cash payment, in accordance with the terms of the Cafeteria Plan.
+Subject to the limitations set forth below, the Medical Difference, if any, may be allocated toward the purchase of other Cafeteria Plan benefits or may be taken as a taxable cash payment, in accordance with the terms of the Cafeteria Plan.
 The maximum Medical Difference to which an employee is entitled shall be \$950.00 per month.
-If a Member enrolls in a health plan that costs more expensive planthan the Medical Allowance, he or she will be responsible for payment of any premium in excess of the Medical Allowance.
+If a Member enrolls in a health plan that costs more than the Medical Allowance, he or she will be responsible for payment of any premium in excess of the Medical Allowance.

-(2) For D. Tier IV Employees: The City agrees to provide a Medical Allowance to Members hired on or after January 1, 2013 who qualifyMarch 21, 2018, to be used for the designationpurpose of a Classic CalPERS member, effective July 1, 2013 the Medical Allowance shall consist of:purchasing mandatory health coverage offered through PEMHCA for the Member and his or her eligible dependents.

-(a) (a) Before the Member's "Fifth Reciprocal Benefit Year" (as defined below), Effective March 21, 2018, the Medical Allowance shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the actual monthly premium for the lowest cost PERS family plan. following amounts, as applicable:

-- (1) \$473.46 per month for Members electing Employee only coverage; - (2) \$946.92 per month for Members electing Employee plus one dependent coverage; or - (3) \$946.92 per month for Members electing Employee plus two or more dependents coverage.
+- D. Tier IV Employees: The City agrees to provide a Medical Allowance to Members hired on or after March 21, 2018, to be used for the purpose of purchasing mandatory health coverage offered through PEMHCA for the Member and his or her eligible dependents. - (a) Effective March 21, 2018, the Medical Allowance shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the following amounts, as applicable: - (1) \$473.46 per month for Members electing Employee only coverage; - (2) \$946.92 per month for Members electing Employee plus one dependent coverage; or - (3) \$946.92 per month for Members electing Employee plus two or more dependents coverage.

 The Medical Allowance will be made available through the Cafeteria Plan.
 If a Member enrolls in a health plan that costs more than the Medical Allowance, he or she will be responsible for payment of any premium in excess of the Medical Allowance.
-The excess of the Medical Allowance remaining after purchase of mandatory health coverage through PEMHCA, if any, may NOT be allocated toward the purchase of other Cafeteria Plan benefits erand may NOT be taken as a taxable cash payment, in accordance with the terms of the Cafeteria Plan.
-If a Member enrolls in a more expensive plan, he or she will be responsible for payment of any premium in excess of the Medical Allowance.
+The excess of the Medical Allowance remaining after purchase of mandatory health coverage through PEMHCA, if any, may NOT be allocated toward the purchase of other Cafeteria Plan benefits and may NOT be taken as a taxable cash payment.

-(b) From and after the Member's "Fifth Reciprocal Benefit Year" (as defined below), the Medical Allowance for Members hired on or after March 21, 2018 shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the actual monthly premium for the second highest PERS family plan at the PERS-designated classification for Riverside County (currently the "Other Southern California Counties" rate). following amounts, as applicable:

-- (1) \$601.42 per month for Members electing Employee only coverage; - (2) \$1,202.83 per month for Members electing Employee plus one dependent coverage; or

-(3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.
+- (b) From and after the Member's "Fifth Benefit Year" (as defined below), the Medical Allowance for Members hired on or after March 21, 2018 shall consist of the following: (1) the Base Contribution Rate, plus (2) an amount equal to the difference between the Base Contribution Rate and the following amounts, as applicable: - (1) \$601.42 per month for Members electing Employee only coverage; - (2) \$1,202.83 per month for Members electing Employee plus one dependent coverage; or - (3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.